-11 EXCHANGE TRADED CASH SETTLED INTEREST RATE FUTURES (IRF) ON 10-YEAR GOVERNMENT OF INDIA SECURITY
+SECTION - 12: EXCHANGE TRADED CASH SETTLED INTEREST RATE FUTURES (IRF) ON 6 YEAR, 10 YEAR AND 13 YEAR GOVERNMENT OF INDIA SECURITY37

-The product specifications, position limits and risk management framework for cash settled futures on 10-year GoI security is given in subsequent paragraphs.
-Two different designs (Option-A: Coupon bearing Government of India security as underlying and Option-B: Coupon bearing notional 10year Government of India security with settlement price based on basket of Securities as underlying) are permitted for cash settled futures on 10-year GoI Secuirty.
+The product specifications, position limits and risk management framework for cash settled futures on 6-year 10-year and 13-year GoI security is given in subsequent paragraphs.
+Two different designs (Option-A: Coupon bearing Government of India security as underlying and Option-B Notional coupon bearing 6-year, 10-year and 13-year Government of India security with settlement price based on basket of Securities as underlying) are permitted for cash settled futures on 6-year, 10-year and 13-year GoI Security.
 Exchanges are permitted to launch contracts on either one or both of these options.

-Before the launch of the product, the Stock Exchange/Clearing Corporation shall submit the proposal to SEBI for approval giving the details of contract specifications, risk management framework, the safeguards and the risk protection mechanisms, the surveillance systems etc
+Before the launch of the product, the Stock Exchange/Clearing Corporation shall submit the proposal to SEBI for approval giving the details of contract specifications, risk management framework, the safeguards and the risk protection mechanisms, the surveillance systems etc.

-11.1 Underlying
+12.1 Underlying